johnhuntercarter26/Cyber-Portfolio/README.md

 Captured and analyzed real network traffic to understand common protocols and communication patterns.
 - [Credential Leakage lab](./credential-leakage-lab)
   covers how credentials are commonly leaked, how such leaks are detected, and—most importantly—how they are **properly remediated**, including removal from Git history.
+-

 ## Planned Projects
-- Network Traffic Analysis (Wireshark)
 - Linux System Hardening
 - Incident Response Walkthrough

 ## Tools
-Wireshark · Linux · Hashcat · Nmap · TryHackMe - John The Ripper
+Wireshark · Linux · Hashcat · Nmap · TryHackMe - John The Ripper - Git - Gitleaks - Powershell - Git-filter-Repo

 ## Certifications
 - CompTIA Security+